PlagueVRC/RealFeel/README.md

 You Can Also Share Your Lovense/Other Or VRC Names
 For Others To Add Or Control You ❤️

-To Buy It, Join Here And Read About Such: http://RealFeel.uk
+To Buy/Try It, Join Here And Read About Such: http://RealFeel.uk A Free Trial Is Available